drforr/angular-perl6-blog/README.md

 src/app) and compiles it into JavaScript, then serves up the JavaScript files.
 That's the process that 'npm start' did during the installation.
 Or it should have done so.
 Look in the src/app directory, and for every .ts file there should be an associated .js and .js.map file present.
-If there isn't, redo 'npm start' and make sure that when the browser window opens, that you get what looks to be a working application, or at least something with some shiny buttons that you can click, rather than 'Loading...'
+If there isn't, redo `npm build` and make sure that when the browser window opens, that you get what looks to be a working application, or at least something with some shiny buttons that you can click, rather than 'Loading...'